 User owned SCADA communications networks can achieve minimal down time measured in minutes per year vs. weeks after a severe weather event, power failures, cable cuts, etc. The user owned SCADA radio networks are completely controlled by the owner and their maintenance organization, Vs. Telco, cable, or cellular communications carriers.
 Proper planning and control of your spare parts program can make a return to service as simple as replacing a broken part.
 Tornados, hurricanes, fires, and power outages often cause cellular networks outages, as site backup power is usually a small number of minutes, cell sites rely on wired Telco to create the network connections that are required for operation.
 Commercial power availability is required for both wireless and wired connectivity as their (Telco & cellular) backup power access is typically minimal.

 The industry standard for designing SCADA radio links (both FCC licensed and unlicensed) is the 20 dB of RF fade margin.
-This defines the additional signal that is designed into the radio link for each radio path to insure reliability.
-What the 20 dB fade margin really means is that there is 100 times more than the minimum amount of RF carrier signal needed to reliably operate the radio link to transport SCADA data on it.
-Decibels are logarithmic numbers and a little goes a long way to provide reliability.
+This defines the additional radio signal that is designed into the radio link for each radio path to insure reliability.
+What the 20 dB fade margin really means is that there is 100 times more signal than the minimum amount of RF carrier signal needed to reliably operate the radio link and transport SCADA data on it.
+Decibels are logarithmic numbers and a little goes a long way to provide data reliability.

 phone number is 954-961-2642 or